-We’ve all experienced that moment, when the season of crackling leaves under our feet, sipping hot pumpkin lattes, and wearing leather jackets slowly fades into the cold, bitter temperatures, and you start to feel the overwhelming dread.
-Winter isn't coming any more; it's here.
+We’ve all experienced that moment when autumn changes into winter.
+The season of leaves crackling under our feet, hot pumpkin lattes, and leather jackets slowly fades into cold, bitter temperatures.
+And then you start to feel an overwhelming dread: winter isn’t coming any more; it’s here.
 Goodbye productivity.

 If you experience seasonal affective disorder (SAD), you’re in the 5 percent of adults in the U.S. that suffer from this type of depression every winter, with women being four times more susceptible to experience it than men.
 It’s like night and day.
-Suddenly, you lose the passion for your work, experience changes in appetite and even sleep, and your energy levels go way down.
-In almost an instant your mood correlates to the drop in temperature.
+Suddenly, you lose the passion for your work.
+You experience changes in appetite, and even sleep, and your energy levels go way down.
+In almost an instant, your mood correlates to the drop in temperature.

 You’re not alone; Patreon artist gg, has published a graphic novel called I’m Not Here and creates cover illustrations for books, including Mary H.K.
 Choi’s bestseller Emergency Contact.
 After a brief hiatus from the platform, she came back to Patreon to share her collection of sketches, works in progress and experiments, and she write about the process, materials, and general ideas behind her projects.

 She mentions lack of sunlight and shorter days can affect her productivity and ability to kick off projects.
 But even though she feels bogged down by cloudy, cold days, she tries to find the slower, quiet days of winter “productive because there are less distractions calling to me from outside.
 I’ve been using Patreon as a daily blog to help me reinforce a routine.”

 So what can you do beyond that?
 Pull up your mug of hot tea and maybe even burrow under a weighted blanket — we’ve got you.
 We did some research so you can set yourself up for success in spite of SAD.